cgencer/EQueue-docs/06-Tiles.md

 These are the strategies we've developed as a result of the emotional narratives with our parents.
 They will be applied only on the setup stage of the game.

-- ### Emotional Narratives:

-Each persona has a set of emotional narratives which they tend to use regularly.
-Only the parents teach us to act in a set of emotional sequences, their narratives include patterns.

-- ##### Patterns:
+- ### (Inherited) Patterns:

  Patterns are learned emotional behaviours, maybe strategies.
 The familiarity of these results with earning advantages while loosing some awareness.
 Whenever our queue establishes such a sequence (initiated by others) we experience the pattern.
 Every establishment of the pattern fortifies the results.
 Although they return some advantages, it is also mandatory to dismantle them in order to loose less.

+- ### Emotional Memories:
 - ##### Major (Triggering) Emotion:
   When using the layered emotions add-on, this color will be the entrance for dismantling layered emotions.
 Otherwise it is only the most-occurring emotion of the personas narrative.
 - ##### Regular Emotions:
   Both the major and regular emotions show the experienced emotions in relation with each persona.
 The combined 'emotional knowledge' on all personas emotional narratives show us our experienced emotions, from where we subtract the emotions which we still need to learn from.
 The unpracticed emotions have discount incentive on crystals paid.

 > [!Todo: Detaching Emotions]